 French immersion is available when taken as part of an honours degree.

-This program cannot be combined with the Major or the Minor in History and Theory of Art.
+This program cannot be combined with the Major or the Minor in Art History.

 This program leads to the Master of Fine Arts program (MFA).

 |ART 1341||Introduction to Media Art||3 Units|

 |Compulsory courses at the 3000 level|

 |12 course units from the Studio Profile or the Arts Administration Profile||12 Units|